testersakage/mineclonia-jtest/mods/MAPGEN/mcl_levelgen/README.txt

 Minecraft's terrain and biome system, generating identical worlds from identical seeds.
 It is enabled by selecting the mapgen "singlenode".

-Two flags may be set in map_meta.txt to configure this level generator in a world-specific manner:
+Three flags may be set in map_meta.txt to configure this level generator in a world-specific manner:

 1. mcl_levelgen_use_large_biomes = true